TDaniel90/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-This portfolio is a collection of notebooks which I created for data analysis and data science purposes
+This portfolio is a collection of notebooks which I created for data analysis and data science purposes, each with a Github and nbviewer link

 ## Projects